"

 24 Planning your final presentation

 Your ePortfolio so far has been all about you and your learning and skills.
-This presentation is something you will add within your ePortfolio to talk specifically about the content of your internship team’s work or the research topic.
-It is scholarly work, not about you or your everyday tasks or skills.
+The artifact you will include and present is something you will add within your ePortfolio to talk specifically about the content of your internship team’s work or the research topic.
+It is scholarly work, not about you or just a list of the tasks you did.

 Breaking down a big project into smaller parts with deadlines is an important skill for the future.
 Not sure where to start?
 Read How To Manage A Project: Break Down Big Tasks With 4 Simple Steps by Davor Karafiloski on Medium.